If You Are Interested In Learning How to Increase Your Business with This Industry-Changing SECRET, Click Button at Bottom of Page!

 If workers had the ability to unlock their 401(k) without disrupting their savings incentives, that would be optimal.
 What if there were a way you could help your clients unlock their 401(k)s without penalty?

-Enter “in-service alternate rollovers,” or a process which allows people to move current 401(k) savings without tax liability or a 10% penalty.
+Enter an “in-marriage QDRO,” or a process which allows people to move current 401(k) savings without tax liability or a 10% penalty.
 With this solution, employees can still retain their employer-matching incentives.
 Yes, it is possible!

-Experienced retirement-advice-law attorneys have found an IRS provision within ERISA guidelines which makes this possible.
+Experienced federal pension benefit law attorneys have found an IRS provision within ERISA guidelines which makes this possible.
 You can learn how to help your clients move over present funds within a 401(k) to you, the advisor, via an IRA without your clients changing jobs, divorcing, or retiring.
-You can be confident that the 401(k) ISAR process isn’t a strategy which your client base uses.
+You can be confident that the 401(k) in-marriage QDRO process isn’t a strategy which your client base uses.

 If you are ready to help your clients obtain more control over their retirement assets and more access to third-party advice, you can’t afford to miss out on this opportunity.

 Our marketing partner, Safe Money Broadcasting, offers the chance for you to learn about this 401(k) unlocking opportunity.
-Click on the “Get Started Now” button, and you will be directed to some pages where you can register for an informative webinar.
+Click on the “Get Started Now” button, and you will be directed to a page where you can request exclusive information on this business-changing opportunity.
 We look forward to the possibility of working with you!